Mortgage Forbearance: How do you prepare for when your forbearance period ends? What you need to know about forbearance.

-- What are your repayment options.
+- What are your repayment options?

 If the pandemic is still causing you financial hardship, you may be able to extend the forbearance under the cares act for 180 days, and you have the right to an additional 180-day extension.
 There's no harm in asking for help.
 Under the cares act, you do not need to provide any financial documentation to prove hardship to get a forbearance.
-It is essential to know that you have a maximum of 18-month time frame of forbearance and the deadline for requesting forbearance for the first time is September 30th, 2021.
+It is essential to know that you have a maximum of the 18-month time frame for forbearance and the deadline for requesting forbearance for the first time is September 30th, 2021.

 You need to know your repayment options, and don't forget; eventually, you will have to pay back the money you owed to the lender due to not paying your mortgage during forbearance.